vanylabs/fastappkit/docs/index.md

 cd myproject
 ```

-This creates a complete FastAPI project structure with:
+This creates a complete FastAPI project structure with core application setup, database configuration, migration system, and app directory structure.

--   Core application setup (including `core/models.py` with SQLAlchemy Base class)
--   Database configuration
--   Migration system
--   App directory structure

-**Note:** Dependency versions in `pyproject.toml` are set to `*` by default.
-Update them according to your needs, especially for production deployments.

 ### 2. Create an internal app